charmed-kubernetes/bundle/README.md

 To download the credentials and client application to your local workstation:

-Create the ./kubectl config directory.
+Create the kubectl config directory.

 ```
 mkdir -p ~/.kube